KimberleyKo/EvilHangman2/README.md

 # EvilHangman

 Evil Hangman is not the boring original version of hangman.
-The
+The computer constantly tries to dodge the player's guesses by changing the word it's supposedly thinking of.

 ### Features:
 *	Autosave progress
 *	Highscores
+*	On screan keyboard
 *	Can switch to original hangman
-*	On screan keyboard
 <br/>

 ![Alt text](http://s11.postimg.org/6i2n16jkz/20151106_191006.jpg)